bangalorejs/sambar/README.md

-sambar
+Sambar
 ======

-Sambar helps you create a static site for your next event.
+Sambar helps you create a static web site for your community vertical, i.e., it takes care of creating the next meetup event page while showing previous meetup pictures and videos.

+# Prerequisites

+    node v0.6.19+

 # Install